markns/markns.dev/content/posts/domain-specific-paas/domain-specific-paas-a-use-case.md

 ![product sum](/images/product_sum.gif)

-We won't dig too much further into the architecture of the core product, since it will be different for every micro-PaaS.
+We won't dig too much further into the architecture of the core product, since it will be different for every domain-specific PaaS.
 But let's just say that this one could be built using [aiokafka](https://github.com/aio-libs/aiokafka) and a [gRPC streaming server](https://grpc.io/docs/what-is-grpc/core-concepts/#server-streaming-rpc) on the Python side, and the fantastic [Excel-DNA](https://github.com/Excel-DNA/ExcelDna) library on the client side for the add-in.

 Here's a sketch: